Channel (geography)

-In physical geography, a channel is a type of landform consisting of the outline of a path of relatively shallow and narrow body of water or of other fluids (e.g., lava), most commonly the confine of a river, river delta or strait.
-The word is cognate to canal, and sometimes takes this form, e.g. the Hood Canal.
+In physical geography and hydrology, a channel is a landform on which a relatively narrow body of water is situated, such as a river, river delta or strait.
+While channel typically refers to a natural formation, the cognate term canal denotes a similar artificial structure.

 Channels are important for the functionality of ports and other bodies of water used for navigability for shipping.
 Naturally, channels will change their depth and capacity due to erosion and deposition processes.
 Humans maintain navigable channels by dredging and other engineering processes.

+By extension, the term also applies to fluids other than water, e.g., lava channels.

 The term is also traditionally used to describe the waterless surface features on Venus.

 Formation

 Channel initiation refers to the site on a mountain slope where water begins to flow between identifiable banks.
 This site is referred to as the channel head and it marks an important boundary between hillslope processes and fluvial processes.
 The channel head is the most upslope part of a channel network and is defined by flowing water between defined identifiable banks.
 A channel head forms as overland flow and/or subsurface flow accumulate to a point where shear stress can overcome erosion resistance of the ground surface.
 Channel heads are often associated with colluvium, hollows and landslides.

 Overland flow is a primary factor in channel initiation where saturation overland flow deepens to increase shear stress and begin channel incision.
 Overland flows converge in topographical depressions where channel initiation begins.
 Soil composition, vegetation, precipitation, and topography dictate the amount and rate of overland flow.
 The composition of a soil determines how quickly saturation occurs and cohesive strength retards the entrainment of material from overland flows.
 Vegetation slows infiltration rates during precipitation events and plant roots anchor soil on hillslopes.

 Subsurface flow destabilizes soil and resurfaces on hillslopes where channel heads are often formed.
 This often results in abrupt channel heads and landslides.
 Hollows form due to concentrated subsurface flows where concentrations of colluvium are in a constant flux.
 Channel heads associated with hollows in steep terrain frequently migrate up and down hillslopes depending on sediment supply and precipitation.